Parag7823/friendly-greetings-launchpad/README.md

 Global compliance mapping — While normalizing, Finley already maps transactions to local compliance codes (e.g., GST in India, VAT in EU) — no extra step later.

 📌 Result: Every transaction in the world speaks the same “financial language” instantly.

+Summary
+Layer 1–3 Functional Scope

+Layer 1 – Ingestion: File uploads, connectors, and live sync AND SOME OTHER MORE.

+Layer 2 – Normalization: Relationship detection, entity resolver, duplication handler, extractors, transaction batching, and streaming processors and SOME OTHER MORE.

+Layer 3 – Finance Logic: Core financial intelligence — metrics, projections, variance models, decision engine, and “Explain this” AI.